hspec/hspec/doc/writing-specs.markdown

   describe "/login" $ do
     it "should use correct status codes" $ do pending

     it "should require basic authentication" $ do pendingWith "need to fix base64 first"
 ```

-It's advisable to resolve all pending specs before committing your changes.
+It's advisable to resolve all pending spec items before committing your changes.

-The report produced at the end of testing counts passed, failed, and pending
+The report produced at the end of a test run counts passed, failed, and pending
-specs separately, and having unresolved pending specs does not cause your test
+spec items separately, and having unresolved pending spec items does not cause
-suite to fail; that is, it can still exit with a status code of 0 if there are
+your test suite to fail; that is, it can still exit with a status code of 0 if
-unresolved pending specs.
+there are unresolved pending spec items.